Waterside Plaza: Events

 Waterside Plaza hosts year-round events that are free and open to the public.
 The most popular are the outdoor summer concerts in July and the outdoor Monday night movies in August.

-In 2008, Waterside Plaza hosted the Make Music New York festival, during which 17 bands performed concerts on three different stages - on the waterside, in the gardens, and on the plaza.
 Other events include monthly playreadings, a short play festival, a dance festival, a spring flea market, and an electronic recycling day.

+From the mid-1970s through the 1980s, the central plaza hosted a series of contemporary sculpture exhibitions organized by arts activist Doris Freedman for the Public Arts Council.
+These included exhibitions by Kenneth Snelson and Pierre Clerk, the latter of which included four works specifically created for display at the venue.
+In 2008, Waterside Plaza hosted the Make Music New York festival, during which 17 bands performed concerts on three different stages – on the waterside, in the gardens, and on the plaza.

-Notable events include P. F. Chang's holding of a charity event on the roof of one of Waterside's high rise buildings on June 28, 2010, during which professional golfers Annika Sörenstam, Briny Baird and Don Vickery took turns driving golf balls at a target floating in the East River.
+Other notable events have included P. F. Chang's holding of a charity event on the roof of one of Waterside's high-rise buildings on June 28, 2010, during which professional golfers Annika Sörenstam and Briny Baird and golf pro Don Vickery took turns driving golf balls at a target floating in the East River.
 The event raised a total of $100,000 for several charities including the Intrepid Fallen Heroes Fund.
+The year before, Vickery became the first double amputee to earn certification from the Professional Golfers' Association of America; he started playing golf after he lost both of his legs in an accident and ended up becoming an assistant professional at a golf course on Wilmington Island, Georgia.